arthur-chaves/arthur-chaves/README.md

 - 📧 arthurchaves96@gmail.com
 - 🔗 [LinkedIn](https://linkedin.com/in/arthur-chaves-innecco)

+---

+## ⚡ Fun Fact

-- ⚡ Fun fact: - I know by heart every song from Iron Maiden’s first 7 albums — from “Prowler” to “Alexander the Great.”
+I know by heart every song from Iron Maiden’s first 7 albums — from _Prowler_ to _Alexander the Great_. 🎸🔥

+---
 <!--
 **arthur-chaves/arthur-chaves** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.